AttackOnJasper/University-notes/notes/aws/aws.md

 		1. Capture requests sent to CloudFront API
 	* VPC Flow logs, CloudWatch, CloudTrail should be used as well
 * Does not provide static IPs for applications
+* Viewer Protocol Policy
+	* defines the protocols which can be used to access CloudFront content
+	* Can redirect HTTP to HTTPS
+- Origin Protocol policy
+	- specify rules to communicate with custom origin
+	- e.g. HTTPS only

 ## Origin
 * Origin of all files that CDN would distribute